89.1201 - State Policy (Updated February 10, 2025)

 (2) In Grades 2-12, the student's score(s) from the listening, speaking, reading, and/or writing components on the state-approved English language proficiency test for identification is/are below the level designated for indicating English proficiency.

-(g) A student shall be identified as emergent bilingual if the student's beginning English language skills interfere with the completion of the English language proficiency assessment described in subsection (c) of this section.
+(g) A student shall be identified as EB if the student's beginning English language skills interfere with the completion of the English language proficiency assessment described in subsection (c) of this section.

-(h) The language proficiency assessment committee (LPAC), in conjunction with the admission, review, and dismissal (ARD) committee, shall identify a student as emergent bilingual if the student's disabilities interfere with the completion of the English language proficiency assessment described in subsection (c) of this section.
-The decision for placement into a bilingual education or ESL program shall be recommended by the LPAC, in conjunction with the ARD committee, in accordance with §89.1220(f) of this title (relating to Language Proficiency Assessment Committee), ensuring access to both the bilingual education or ESL program and the special education and related services needed to provide a free, appropriate public education as identified in the student's individualized education program.
+(h) The Language Proficiency Assessment Committee (LPAC), in conjunction with the admission, review, and dismissal (ARD) committee, shall identify a student as EB if the student's disabilities interfere with the completion of the English language proficiency assessment described in subsection (c) of this section.
+The bilingual or ESL program placement recommendation shall be determined by the LPAC, in conjunction with the ARD committee, in accordance with §89.1220(f) of this title (relating to Language Proficiency Assessment Committee (LPAC)), ensuring access to both the bilingual or ESL program and the special education and related services needed to provide a free, appropriate public education as identified in the student's individualized education program.

-(i) An emergent bilingual student may be reclassified as English proficient only at the end of the school year in which a student routinely demonstrates readiness for reclassification as English proficient and the ability to successfully participate in grade level content instruction that is delivered with no second language acquisition supports.
-This determination shall be based upon all of the following:
+(i) An EB student may be reclassified as English proficient only at the end of the school year in which a student routinely demonstrates readiness for reclassification as English proficient and the ability to successfully participate in grade level content instruction that is delivered with no second language acquisition supports.
+EB students, including those with parental denials, are eligible for linguistic or non-linguistic based designated supports or accommodations on the state criterion-referenced English language arts and reading assessment instrument when recommended by the LPAC or any other committee.
+These designated supports or accommodations do not prevent an EB student from meeting reclassification criteria.
+An EB student reclassifies as English proficient when all three of the following criteria are met:

 (1) a composite proficiency rating, which includes ratings in the areas of listening, speaking, reading, and writing, on the state-approved English language proficiency test for reclassification that is designated for indicating English proficiency;

-(2) passing standard met on the reading assessment instrument under Texas Education Code (TEC), §39.023(a), or, for students at grade levels not assessed by the aforementioned reading assessment instrument, a score at or above the 40th percentile on both the English reading and the English language arts sections of the state-approved norm-referenced standardized achievement instrument; and
+(2) passing standard met on the English language arts and reading assessment instrument under Texas Education Code (TEC), §39.023(a) or (c), or, for students at grade levels not assessed by the aforementioned assessment instruments, a score at or above the 40th percentile on both the English reading and the English language arts sections of the state-approved norm-referenced standardized achievement instrument; and

 (3) the results of a subjective teacher evaluation using the state's standardized rubric.

-(j) An emergent bilingual student may not be reclassified as English proficient in prekindergarten or Kindergarten.
-A school district must ensure that emergent bilingual students are prepared to meet academic standards required by TEC, §28.0211.
+(j) An EB student may not be reclassified as English proficient in prekindergarten or Kindergarten.
+A school district shall ensure that EB students are prepared to meet academic standards required by TEC, §28.0211.

-(l) For emergent bilingual students who are also eligible for special education services, the standardized process for emergent bilingual student reclassification is followed in accordance with applicable provisions of subsection (i) of this section.
-However, annual meetings to review student progress and make recommendations for reclassification must be made in all instances by the LPAC, in conjunction with the ARD committee, in accordance with §89.1230(b) of this title (relating to Eligible Students with Disabilities).
+(k) For EB students who are also eligible for special education services, the standardized process for student reclassification is followed in accordance with applicable provisions of subsection (i) of this section.
+However, annual meetings to review student progress and make recommendations for reclassification shall be made in all instances by the LPAC, in conjunction with the ARD committee, in accordance with §89.1230(b) of this title (relating to Eligible Students with Disabilities).
 Additionally, the LPAC, in conjunction with the ARD committee, shall determine participation and designated support or accommodation decisions on state criterion-referenced and English language proficiency assessments that differentiate between language proficiency and disabling conditions in accordance with §89.1230(a) of this title.

-(n) Notwithstanding §101.101 of this title (relating to Group-Administered Tests), all tests used for the purpose of identification and reclassification of students and approved by TEA must be re-normed at least every eight years.
+(m) Notwithstanding §101.101 of this title (relating to Group-Administered Tests), all tests used for the purpose of identification and reclassification of students and approved by TEA shall be re-normed at least every eight years.

 Statutory Authority: The provisions of this §89.1226 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.

-(a) A dual language immersion (DLI) program model, one-way or two-way, shall address all curriculum requirements specified in Chapter 74, Subchapter A, of this title (relating to Required Curriculum) to include foundation and enrichment areas in both English and the program's partner language, the English language proficiency standards, and college and career readiness standards.
+(a) A one-way or two-way dual language immersion (DLI) program model shall address all curriculum requirements specified in Chapter 74, Subchapter A, of this title (relating to Required Curriculum) in the program's partner language and English.

 (b) A DLI program model shall be a full-time program of academic instruction in the program's partner language and English for all program participants, emphasizing the participation of identified emergent bilingual students.
 Access to the DLI program shall not be restricted based on race, creed, color, religious affiliation, age, or disability.